VincentBaron/So_Long/README.md

 ![Alt text](./eximg.jpg?raw=true "Optional Title")
 ## Project Overview

 This project was a first introduction to graphic programming using the mlx library.
-The goal of the project was to code a 2D game with a map.ber file to parse and render it in 2D (see file format below).
-It needed a player and some items to collect to unlock the exit and finish the game.
+The goal of the project was to code a 2D game with a map.ber file to parse and render it in 2D (see file format below):

 ```
 1111111111111111111111111